MagiKats, our family run maths and English tuition business

 Rick Lomas is a software consultant and his role in MagiKats has been to develop the MagiKats computer system.
 He has also gained first-hand experience by running his own MagiKats workshops, but now concentrates on the technical side of the MagiKats system.

 Sarah Marsh is one of Jan and Rick's daughters.
 Having completed her degree, she became the youngest ever franchisee for a major education provider.
-After a number of years, she moved to another education-based franchise, before joining her parents in the development of the MagiKats system.
+After a number of years, she moved to another education-based franchise, before joining her parents in the development of the MagiKats system as a family run maths and English tuition business.
 Her current role as Director of Operations also includes supporting the licensees and franchisees across the globe.

 Emma Lomas is the second of Jan and Rick's daughters.
 Having also been a franchisee for a major education provider, she now helps with curriculum development and runs flagship workshops throughout Surrey, UK.
 She also fulfils the role of Workshop Consultant.